|THE NOTORIOUS COPELAND GANG

 S. S. Shoemake

-a jailor at the Augusta prison at the time James Copeland was held there.
+was a jailor at the Augusta prison at the time James Copeland was held there.
 If not for family

 history handed down from generation to generation, stories such as this one would be lost to us.

 I'm so appreciative of Mary Alice sharing this!
-If the Mixons are in your family tree and you'd like to send
+If the Mixons are in your family tree and you'd like

-four to hit him.
-Copeland missed John's head, but hit his foot and broke it, leaving John crippled.
-As
+two by four to hit him.
+Copeland missed John's head, but hit his foot and broke it, leaving John

 Ref.
 The Mixon-Mixson Family Volume II by John Leslie Mixon

+gang members.
 It was this dispute which ultimately culminated in the shoot-out on Harvey's farm.
-She included a link to

 Mary Anne, also, provided an interesting story, written by another